JiajiaGuo/JiajiaGuo.github.io/_pages/talks.md

   - /Talks.html
 ---

+- “Intelligent air interface for 6G—Basics and representative examples”, in China Mobile Research Institute.
+(2025-3-14)

 - “Intelligent Channel State Information Feedback in Massive MIMO”, with Prof. Shi Jin in Excellent Doctoral Forum of Chinese Institute of Electronics.
 (2024-11-23)

 - "AI for CSI Prediction in 5G-Advanced and Beyond" at the [2024 Global Scientists Blue Ocean Forum](https://www.china-cic.cn/Detail/24/5582/5582), organized by China Institute of Communications, Aug.
 17, 2024.